 These types of verifications would be performed using the maintenance rule implementation, maintenance work risk assessment and emergent work, PI verification, post-maintenance testing, and surveillance testing inspection procedures.
 If during EDG maintenance, emergent work comes up or the weather turns bad, the inspectors should alter the inspection plan to cover these inspectable areas because combinations of degraded conditions tend to increase risk the most.

-To manage progress in completing the baseline inspection program, the senior resident inspector and regional DRP branch chief should review each calendar quarter the completion status of the attachments to this procedure.
+To manage progress in completing the baseline inspection program, the senior resident inspector and regional Division of Reactor Projects (DRP) branch chief should review each calendar quarter the completion status of the attachments to this procedure for their assigned inspections.

 Specific Guidance